djangocon/djangocon-us-docs/docs/logistics/budget.md

   - Microphones: 1 per presenter + 1-2 for introductions and Q&A
   - Hardware to connect laptops to projectors
   - Video recording
-  - Live transcription (if doing)
+  - Live captioning
 - Website redesign
-- Financial aid (We usually get $20,000 from DSF, PSF, and DEFNA)
+- Opportunity Grants (We usually get $20,000 from DSF, PSF, and DEFNA)
 - Swag ($5,000)
   - Stickers
   - Tote bags